IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/system_support.rst

 major Blender versions:

 - 64-bit Linux on Python 3.10
+- 64-bit Linux on Python 3.11
 - 64-bit MacOS Intel on Python 3.10
+- 64-bit MacOS Intel on Python 3.11
 - 64-bit MacOS Silicon on Python 3.10
+- 64-bit MacOS Silicon on Python 3.11
 - 64-bit Windows on Python 3.10
+- 64-bit Windows on Python 3.11

 Note that developer builds may exist for older versions of Python but there will be no guarantee of the uptime or stability of these builds.